Ebazhanov/linkedin-skill-assessments-quizzes/google-analytics/google-analytics-quiz.md

 - [ ] Express UTM
 - [x] Google Analytics Debugger

 #### Q10.
-You want to track example.com and otherexample.com using a single property.
+You want to track example.com and other example.com using a single property.
 What must be set up?
 - [x] cross domain tracking
 - [ ] Google Tag Manager
 - [ ] Include and Exclude filters